 Hence this article.
 Let's work through some of the best practices and wisdom we've gathered over the years.

-1. Think deeply of the three key actions: launch, stop, help
+1. Spend extra time planning the three key actions: launch, stop, help

 There's a recurring theme in most articles covering chatbot best practices: teach your users how to get help.
 Don't let them get stuck.
 Always provide a way out.